Bedrock-OSS/bedrock-wiki/docs/entities/look-at-entity.md

 title: Look at Entity
 category: Tutorials
 tags:
   - intermediate
 mentions:
   - shanewolf38
   - MedicalJewel105
   - TheItsNameless
   - SmokeyStack
+description: The following tutorial provides a resource pack method to detect when the player is looking at an entity.
 ---

 The following tutorial provides a resource pack method to detect when the player is looking at an entity.
 The code below must be placed inside the entity that will be looked at by the player, and will provide a variable `v.look_at_entity` which returns true when the entity is being looked at.